SimonJF/cmm_of_wasm/README.md

 ## Acknowledgements

 Thanks to Stephen Dolan, KC Sivaramakrishnan, and Mark Shinwell for useful discussions.
 Thanks also to Pierre Chambart for sharing an early prototype, and whose IR I used.

+This work was funded by an internship at OCaml Labs, who also provided a truly wonderful working environment.